tuupola/slim-jwt-auth/README.md

 [![HHVM Status](https://img.shields.io/hhvm/tuupola/slim-jwt-auth.svg?style=flat-square)](http://hhvm.h4cc.de/package/tuupola/slim-jwt-auth)
 [![Coverage](http://img.shields.io/codecov/c/github/tuupola/slim-jwt-auth.svg?style=flat-square)](https://codecov.io/github/tuupola/slim-jwt-auth)

 This middleware implements JSON Web Token Authentication.
-It was originally developed for Slim but can be with frameworks using PSR-7 style middlewares.
-However it has currently been tested only with [Slim Framework](http://www.slimframework.com/) and [Zend Expressive](https://zendframework.github.io/zend-expressive/).
+It was originally developed for Slim but can be used with any framework using PSR-7 style middlewares.
+It has been tested with [Slim Framework](http://www.slimframework.com/) and [Zend Expressive](https://zendframework.github.io/zend-expressive/).

 Middleware does **not** implement OAuth 2.0 authorization server nor does it provide ways to generate, issue or store authentication tokens.
 It only parses and authenticates a token when passed via header or cookie.
 This is useful for example when you want to use [JSON Web Tokens as API keys](https://auth0.com/blog/2014/12/02/using-json-web-tokens-as-api-keys/).